 After wrapping up touring duties for ‘Ignore The Ignorant’ with a triumphant Main Stage appearance at the Reading Festival, the band went their separate ways – Ryan collaborating with old compatriot Edwyn Collins, and then later turning producer for the Comet Gain album ‘The Howl Of The Lonely Crowd’.
 Gary meanwhile returned to Portland, and collaborated with ex-Grandaddy guitarist Jim Fairchild on his All Smiles project, and Ross home to Wakefield to undergo some spinal surgery and attendant rehabilitation.
 It was around this time that Johnny left the band, to work on his own solo project under The Healers name.

-Writing for ‘In The Belly Of The Brazen Bull’ began in November of 2010 when the band were on an unofficial break.
-Gary had set up a home studio in Portland and Ryan came out to visit during this period.
+Writing for ‘In The Belly Of The Brazen Bull’ began in November of 2010 when the band was on an unofficial break.
+Gary set up a home studio in Portland and Ryan came out to visit during this period.
 “It was the best time” says Gary “just hanging out and messing around with different pieces of gear, spending all day making noises, chasing tangents – just like when we first started.”
 The brothers would take road trips throughout the Pacific North West, staying in seedy motels along the way, playing music and talking through the night.
 “We just started to write fragments of songs” says Ryan.
 “We didn’t know what we were going to use them for but we built a sketch book with our ideas which were coming thick and fast” Gary adds “I think that was just the right start really, re-connecting in the way we used to do things, in these little bolt-holes away from everything else that we had going on at the time.”

 2011 was pretty much focused on further full-band writing sessions in Wakefield, UK (in drummer Ross’s garage) and Portland.
 “We played all day, seven days a week, it didn’t feel like work, it felt right” says Ross.
 “Because Gary had to come from the USA, or we had to go there, we would have these two week blocks of time to work in, so they were pretty intense sessions.”